 Humans are wonderful research subjects.
 They can think pretty well, and they can speak, too.
-Our ability to speak is probably our most prized asset in research, as it is the only way scientists can find out directly how their research subjects are feeling.
-For all the good that humans provide in research, however, researchers can only do so much with their brethren.
-It would be unreasonably risky or unethical to perform certain experiments on their fellow humans.
+Our ability to communicate clearly is probably our most prized asset in research, as it is the only way scientists can find out directly how their research participants are feeling.
+For all the good that humans provide in research, however, researchers can only do so much.
+It would be unreasonably risky or unethical to perform certain experiments on our fellow humans.
 This is where animals come in.

 In fact, animals are critical to many fields of scientific research.
-Without animals, immunologists would not have been able to generate our flu vaccines, chemists would not be able to design any medications, surgeons would not know how to transplant or repair organs, and neurologists would be completely unaware of how to treat Parkinson’s Disease.
+Without animals, immunologists would not have been able to generate our flu vaccines, chemists would not be able to test any medications, surgeons would not know how to transplant or repair organs, and neurologists would be completely unaware of how to treat Parkinson’s disease.

-Animal research has come under a lot of scrutiny over the years, especially over how animals are presumed to be treated by scientists.
-However, through time and practice, scientists have embraced rules and regulations that aim to prevent unnecessary harm to animals.
+Animal research has come under a lot of scrutiny over the years, especially in regard to how animals are presumed to be treated by scientists.
+But fortunately, through time and practice, scientists have embraced rules and regulations that aim to prevent unnecessary harm to animals.
 The animal experiment that I will describe below is shocking, but it demonstrates how an unethical (and to be frank, completely off-the-wall) animal experiment eventually led to a positive and permanent change in how animal research is conducted.

 LSD and the Elephant: A True Story

-Some animals, including elephants, exhibit a unique behavior during mating season called “musth” (pronounced “must.”)
-Musth is characterized by a seemingly random episode of wild and erratic, rageful, and destructive behavior.
+Some animals, including elephants, exhibit a unique behavior during their mating season called “musth” (pronounced “must.”)
+Animal biologists characterize musth as a seemingly random episode of wild and erratic, rageful, and destructive behavior.
 Back in the 60s, a group of scientists wanted to investigate musth to determine how to stop it in captive Indian elephants.
-They argued that this behavior makes it hard to care for, and therefore conserve, the species.
-But this behavior is unique to a certain set of animals, and there doesn’t seem to be a corresponding behavior in humans, so humans were not the best model for studying it.
+They argued that this behavior makes it hard to care for and conserve the species.
+This behavior, however, is unique to a certain set of animals, and there doesn’t seem to be a corresponding behavior in humans.
+So, humans were not the best model for studying it.

-To be able to study musth closely, they picked out an elephant so they could recreate the behavior in a controlled setting, on their own terms.
+To be able to study musth closely, they brought an elephant to their facility.
+They wanted to recreate the behavior in a controlled setting, on their own terms.

-They decided to use Tusko, a 14-year-old Indian elephant who lived at the Lincoln Park Zoo in Oklahoma City, as their subject.
+As their research subject, they decided to use Tusko, a 14-year-old Indian elephant who lived at the Lincoln Park Zoo in Oklahoma City.
 In an attempt to induce a musth-like state in the elephant, the researchers chose to inject it with LSD.
-They hypothesized that LSD, because of its “well-known personality-disrupting” effects, would be a great tool for inducing this wild, inexplicable behavior in Tusko.
+They hypothesized that LSD, because of its “well-known personality-disrupting” effects (as the paper described them), would be a great tool for inducing this wild, inexplicable behavior in Tusko.

-When performing experiments with drugs in a new species, it is very difficult to determine what dose to use.
-Different animals are different sizes, weights, and densities, have different sized organs, and metabolize drugs at different rates.
-Therefore, it is not easy to compare doses between species.
-Since elephants were not (and still are not) used for drug research, the authors had no example to work off of.
-Consequently, they were left with only their best educated guess to rely on.
+When performing experiments with drugs in a new species, scientists find it very difficult to determine what dose to use.
+Different animals are of different sizes, weights, and densities; have different sized organs; and metabolize drugs at different rates.
+Therefore, scientists struggle to compare doses between species.
+Since elephants were not (and still are not) used for drug research, the researchers had no example to work off of.
+Consequently, they were left with only their best-educated guess.

 As you may have guessed, shortly after they injected the elephant, it keeled over and started seizing.
 As any scientist in their right mind would predict, Tusko had overdosed on LSD.